-- Project has dedicated cash flows such as user fees, tolls or dedicated tax. - private sector developer. - Project risks can be allocated to private and public parties that are most able to manage such risks. - Legal framework is in place to allow for "innovative funding" solutions. • - Project is likely to receive an investment grade rating from a nationally recognized credit rating agency.
+- Project has dedicated cash flows such as user fees, tolls or dedicated tax. - Project revenue generates sufficient free cash flow after deduction of design, construction and ongoing operating & maintenance expenses to cover financing costs (debt and principal payments) and return on equity in the case of a private sector developer. - Project risks can be allocated to private and public parties that are most able to manage such risks. - Legal framework is in place to allow for "innovative funding" solutions. - Project is likely to receive an investment grade rating from a nationally recognized credit rating agency.